Enrique Brandan's Laboratory

 Our laboratory works to understand the molecular mechanisms that regulate skeletal muscle formation and how they are affected in skeletal muscular dystrophies.
 Located at the Center for Aging and Regeneration (CARE), Faculty of Biological Sciences, Pontificia Universidad Católica de Chile, the lab has conducted extensive studies to understand the role of extracellular matrix (ECM) in skeletal muscle formation and regeneration, and in the comprehension of the fibrotic phenomena associated to skeletal muscular dystrophies.

-2. Understanding the mechanisms involved in fibrosis associated to skeletal muscular diseases.
+2. Understanding the mechanisms involved in fibrosis associated with skeletal muscular diseases.

-Fibrosis corresponds to an increase in ECM constituents, which occurs in skeletal muscular dystrophies such as Duchenne Muscular Dystrophy (DMD), denervation or loss of motor neuron activity (ALS).
-We are interested in understand the role of; pro-fibrotic factors (TGF-beta, CTGF/CCN2); different components of the renin-angiotensin-system (RAS), hypoxia; LPA and plant extract (andrographolide) with strong anti-inflammatory properties, in the genesis of skeletal muscle fibrosis.
-Also, we are interested in understand the cell type responsible of the fibrotic response in the different models.
+Fibrosis corresponds to an increase in ECM constituents, which occurs in skeletal muscular dystrophies such as Duchenne Muscular Dystrophy (DMD), denervation, or loss of motor neuron activity (ALS).
+We are interested in understanding the role of; pro-fibrotic factors (TGF-beta, CTGF/CCN2); different components of the renin-angiotensin-system (RAS), hypoxia; LPA, and plant extract (andrographolide) with strong anti-inflammatory properties, in the genesis of skeletal muscle fibrosis.
+Also, we are interested in understanding the cell type responsible for the fibrotic response in the different models.